Jordan Bernstine

-High school
+Early life

 Bernstine was a three-year starter at Des Moines Lincoln for Lincoln football coach Tom Mihalovich.
 Bernstine was a running back and a defensive back for the Railsplitters and was a leader in the school's back-to-back playoff appearances in 2005 and 2006.
 Bernstine was the #1 ranked prospect in the state of Iowa in 2007.